Department of Labor Logo United States Department of Labor

 • (404) 893-4220

-Fatal work injuries totaled 83 in 2017 for Alabama, the U.S. Bureau of Labor Statistics reported today.
-Regional Commissioner Janet S. Rankin noted that the number of work-related fatalities in Alabama declined by 17 from the previous year.
+Fatal work injuries totaled 85 in 2020 for Alabama, the U.S. Bureau of Labor Statistics reported today.
+Regional Commissioner Janet S. Rankin noted that the number of work-related fatalities in Alabama decreased from the previous year.
 Fatal occupational injuries in the state have ranged from a high of 155 in 1996 to a low of 70 in 2015.
 (See chart 1.)

-Nationwide, a total of 5,147 fatal work injuries were recorded in 2017, down slightly from the 5,190 fatal injuries reported in 2016, according to results from the Census of Fatal Occupational Injuries (CFOI) program.
+Nationwide, a total of 4,764 fatal work injuries were recorded in 2020, an 11-percent decrease from 5,333 in 2019, according to the results from the Census of Fatal Occupational Injuries (CFOI).
+The 4,764 fatal occupational injuries in 2020 represents the lowest annual number since 2013.

 Industry